 To celebrate 20 years of Ha Long Bay as a UNESCO–recognized natural heritage site, Quang Ninh Province authority has officially launched a campaign with the message “A smile coming from the heart”.
 The main purpose is to improve the attitude, behavior, and professionalism of service providers, and thus, create an attractive destination.

-At Ha Long Bay, there are numerous caves and grottos with a diverse in geology as well as historical and cultural sites to visit.
-Its fresh seafood and proximity to international gateways are other things that make Ha Long Bay one of Vietnam's most popular tourist destinations.
+At Ha Long Bay, there are numerous caves and grottos with diverse geology as well as historical and cultural sites to visit.
+Its fresh seafood and proximity to international gateways are other things that make Ha Long Bay one of Vietnam’s most popular tourist destinations.
 The best time to come here is from September to November and April and May.
 It is when the weather is dry and the temperature is pleasant for all activities.

 Vietnam is a country with an S-shaped, stretching over the length of over 3,200 kilometers, with most of its mainland border facing the sea.
 The climate is diverse from north to south, deltas to highlands, mainland to islands on the sea.
 Besides the big names like Ho Chi Minh, Hanoi, and Da Nang, there are many cities to visit in Vietnam such as Hoi An, Hue, Sapa, Mui Ne, and Con Dao.
 You will have unique experiences and things to do at each place.
 Note them down on your travel wishlist and make a trip to one or all of them.

 Have a blood-rushing feeling to discover all the magnificent cities in the whole of Vietnam?
 Check out more travel information in Vietnam with our guides to prepare for your journey.